Barney: I understand.

 - A common interpretation of The Fountain is that the "Conquistador" subplot actually comes from a book written by the protagonist's wife.
 It's also possible the "Astronaut" subplot is something the protagonist added to the book later on.
 But since the movie is very much a Mind Screw, it's hard to tell.

 - Inception falls somewhere between this trope and All Just a Dream.
 The events of the first story (and possibly the whole movie) are revealed to be a dream, but unlike with a typical All Just a Dream scenario, most of the characters know they're within a fictional story, since they're the ones who created it.
+Also the events in the dream are in the same continuity, with the characters' interactions carrying over.

-- The last scene of the goofy drug comedy The Mystery Of The Leaping Fish (1916) reveals the story to be an idea that star Douglas Fairbanks is pitching to a writer at the studio.
+- The last scene of the goofy drug comedy The Mystery of the Leaping Fish (1916) reveals the story to be an idea that star Douglas Fairbanks is pitching to a writer at the studio.
 The writer tells him to "go back to acting".

-- Cloud Atlas.
-Each story cuts off halfway through to jump to another.
+- Cloud Atlas: Each story cuts off halfway through to jump to another.
 All the stories are "real" but the protagonist of each story only has access to half of the previous story.
 After the final story this is reversed, with the second half of each story being presented in reverse order as each protagonist finds the rest of the previous story.

 - The Hildegunst von Mythemetz/Optimus Yarnspinner novels by Walter Moers can be a bit confusing to keep track of.
 In the opening, the author Walter Moers claims to be a translator who is also called Walter Moers, who had made this translation of a book by the Zamonian author Hildegunst von Mythemetz.
 The author Hildegunst is also the narrator of the story he is telling in his novels, while often mentioning and referencing his own life as a Zamonian author during breaks in the story.
 To make things worse, the City of Dreaming Books novels are also autobiographical, which makes Hildegunst also the main character.
 And being a series about writing and storytelling, characters in the story are also telling each other stories, extending the nesting to five levels, if one includes the real world author Walter Moers as the first one, and still four levels if not.